-"Carryover" means the process and determination of MBOH by which Awarded and reserved HCs are continued and carried over into the second year to the end of the second calendar yearsyear after the year of the credits awardedafter Award of the HCs.
+"Carryover" means the process and determination of MBOH by which Awarded and reserved HCs are continued and carried over to the end of the second calendar year after the year of the credit award.
 Carryover is made by MBOH issuance of a Carryover Commitment, according to the specific requirements of this QAP.

 "Carryover Commitment" means a Carryover of HCs based upon an MBOH Carryover determination, which commitment is conditional upon the Applicant performing all conditions and requirements for Final Allocation as set forth in the Applicable QAP, the Carryover Commitment document issued by MBOH and applicable law.

 "Cold Weather Development and Construction" means experience of the HC Developer or Consultant on one or more Projects located above the 40 degrees north parallel.